spareslant/techBlog/content/posts/understanding-rust.md

   - Methods that call next are called `consuming adaptors`, because calling them uses up the iterator.
   - Other methods defined on the Iterator trait, known as `iterator adaptors`, allow you to change iterators into different kinds of iterators
   - The filter method on an iterator takes a closure that takes each item from the iterator and returns a Boolean.
 If the closure returns true, the value will be included in the iterator produced by filter.
 If the closure returns false, the value won’t be included in the resulting iterator
+  - We didn’t need to make `v1_iter` mutable when we used a for loop because the loop took ownership of `v1_iter` and made it mutable behind the scenes
+  - an iterator is any type that implements `Iterator`
+  - An iterable is any type that implements `IntoIterator`